2018 Mahindra XUV500 comes with the same diesel engine upgraded to 155 hp and 360 Nm torque; exterior and interior tweaks have accompanied

 Additionally, an electric vehicle that can do up to 300 km on a single charge seems to be in the pipeline as well.
 With Maruti Suzuki reported to launch a XUV500 rival by the end of this decade, the rivalry in the SUV segment is about to get boiled over in the coming years.

-Mahindra will likely introduce more petrol variants of the XUV500 with the facelifted model.
-Back in October, the brand launched the W9 variant of its flagship SUV – as a response to new competition from Jeep compass – with several features from the top-spec trim like electric sunroof, seven-inch touchscreen, reversing camera with dynamic assist, Mahindra’s Ecosense technology, etc.
+Mahindra will likely introduce more petrol variants of the XUV500 at a later stage.
+Back in October 2017 itself, the brand launched the W9 variant as a response to new competition from Jeep compass with several features from the top-spec trim like electric sunroof, seven-inch touchscreen, reversing camera with dynamic assist, Mahindra’s Ecosense technology, etc.

 The Mumbai-based company has constantly been introducing new variants of existing models in recent months while KUV NXT arrived with substantial changes.
-Mahindra will bring in Innova Crysta rivaling MPV and SsangYong Tivoli based Creta competitor next year as well.
-Both will follow the debut of the nine-seat version of the TUV300.
+Mahindra will bring in Innova Crysta rivaling MPV and SsangYong Tivoli based Creta competitor around festival time of this year as well.

 2018 Mahindra XUV500 Facelift Exterior

-The XUV500 facelift may adopt a new twin-barrel headlights with integrated LED Daytime Running Lights.
-The radiator grille portion and front bumper are expected to get updates for a refreshed appearance.
-The rear end and tail gate section seem to have been revised as well.
-The revised roof spoiler is likely to be sportier than the existing model.
-It will also get newly designed black alloy wheels as part of the package.
+The XUV500 facelift adopt a new twin-barrel headlights with integrated LED Daytime Running Lights.
+The radiator grille portion and front bumper are updated as well for a refreshed appearance.
+The rear end and tail gate section have been revised big time as well with a rather matured stance.
+The revised roof spoiler is sportier than the existing model.
+It also gets newly-designed 18-inch black Diamond cut alloy wheels as part of the package.

 2018 Mahindra XUV500 Facelift Interior and Features

-As much as the exterior, the cabin will also see update to take the fight right on to its main rivals.
-The basic layout of the dashboard will remain the same but the touchscreen infotainment system could get updated with Apple CarPlay and Android Auto connectivity.
-The equipment list may gain more features as well.
+As much as the exterior, the cabin also sees update to take the fight right on to its main rivals.
+The basic layout of the dashboard remains the same but the touchscreen infotainment system is slightly updated with Android Auto connectivity, Connected Apps and EcoSense.
+The equipment list gains more features as well.

 2018 Mahindra XUV500 Facelift Key Rivals